-Alan: (after being dumped by Monica) Although, I gotta say I'm a little relieved.
+Alan: (after being dumped by Monica) I'm sorry, too...
+But I gotta tell ya, I'm a little relieved.

-Alan: Yeah, I had fun with you, but...
-I can't stand your friends.
+Alan: Yeah, well...
+I mean, I had a great time with you...
+I just can't stand your friends.

 This episode introduces Chandler's addiction to smoking.
-It resurfaces during a number of episodes of Friends over the years including "The One Without the Ski Trip", "The One with the Hypnosis Tape", "The One Where Rachel Smokes", "The One with Monica and Chandler's Wedding", "The One with All the Candy" and "The One with Phoebe's Birthday Dinner".
+It resurfaces during a number of episodes of Friends over the years, including "The One Without the Ski Trip", "The One with the Hypnosis Tape", "The One Where Rachel Smokes", "The One with Chandler and Monica's Wedding", "The One with All the Candy", "The One with Phoebe's Birthday Dinner" and "The One Where Chandler Gets Caught".
 This makes Chandler the only Friends character to have an addiction.
 What's interesting is that it was also true in real life: Matthew Perry was the only cast member to have serious addictions.
 For a period of three years while making Friends he was addicted to both alcohol and painkillers.
 According to Perry, he has little memory of working on the show during that entire period.

 International Episode Title: